firebase/extensions/storage-resize-images/README.md

 * Convert image to preferred types: The image types you'd like your source image to convert to.
 The default for this option will  be to keep the original file type.

+* GIF and WEBP animated option: Keep animation of GIF and WEBP formats.

+* Cloud Function memory: Memory of the function responsible of resizing images.
+Choose how much memory to give to the function that resize images.
+(For animated GIF => GIF we recommend using a minimum of 2GB).

 **Cloud Functions:**